Minneapolis Community and Technical College

 Minneapolis Community and Technical College is conveniently located downtown with easy access to jobs, internships, city life, restaurants, entertainment venues and cultural activities just steps away.
 The college provides a welcoming environment for students of all ages and at all stages in their professional development.
-With 130 programs in liberal arts, career and technical fields, the college offers an array of academic and career choices.
+With 150 programs in liberal arts, career and technical fields, the college offers an array of academic and career choices.
 Classes are offered days, evenings, weekends and online.
-The beautiful campus includes a state-of-the-art library, science center, new culinary kitchen and dining room, new Boynton Health Service clinic, new student center and new outdoor plaza connected to Loring Park.
+The beautiful campus includes a state-of-the-art library, science center, Boynton Health Service clinic, student center and outdoor plaza connected to Loring Park.

 - Knowledgeable, award-winning faculty members committed to student success.

 - Students from around the world who represent a range of ages and backgrounds.

 - Small class sizes to connect with faculty and classmates.